streametry/support/README.md

-support
+Streametry Support
 =======

-Public repository for issues and feature requests
+Public repository for issues and feature requests.